FunkeGoodVibe/DuckGooseBeanLogicGame/README.md

 Image Detailing the semantics of the game: https://i.ytimg.com/vi/WAWAQQuyWCc/maxresdefault.jpg (Please see our resources folder to view the exact icons we used for this game) Please review our (Stefan & Funke's) code logic.
 (The .java files on the main project folder).
 Also please inspect our code for code cleanliness.
+Download this video (22mb) https://github.com/FunkeGoodVibe/FoxGooseBeanLogicGame/blob/master/fox%20goose%20bean%20video%20demo.mov for a very short video demo.